fltk/fltk/README.CMake.txt

 OPTION_USE_XINERAMA - default ON
 OPTION_USE_XFT - default ON
 OPTION_USE_XDBE - default ON
+OPTION_USE_XCURSOR - default ON
+OPTION_USE_XRENDER - default ON
    These are X11 extended libraries.

+OPTION_ABI_VERSION - default EMPTY
+   Use a numeric value corresponding to the FLTK ABI version you want to build in the form 1xxyy for FLTK 1.x.y (xx and yy with leading zeroes).
+   The default ABI version is 1xx00 (the stable ABI throughout all patch releases of one minor FLTK version).
+The highest ABI version you may choose is 1xxyy for FLTK 1.x.y (again with leading zeroes).
+   Please see README.abi-version.txt for more information about which ABI version to select.

 OPTION_PRINT_SUPPORT - default ON
    When turned off, the Fl_Printer class does nothing and the Fl_PostScript_File_Device class cannot be used, but the FLTK library